LIMFAST. IV. Learning High-Redshift Galaxy Formation from Multiline Intensity Mapping with Implicit Likelihood Inference: Simulating and LIM Signals

 The auto-correlation power spectrum is the most commonly used summary statistic of LIM data that informs about the source population through spatial fluctuations of the line intensity.
 For the purpose of our analysis in this work, we compute auto-power spectra, $P_{I}$, directly from the coeval, signal-only line intensity boxes generated by our simulations,

 where $\tilde{I}(\boldsymbol{k}, z)$ is the Fourier transform of the line intensity field, $I(\boldsymbol{x}, z)$, and $\delta^{3}_{D}$ is the 3D Dirac delta function.
-In addition to the contribution from two-point clustering, since individual, bright [$\ion{C}{II}$] and [$\ion{O}{III}$] emitters are not resolved in our semi-numerical simulations, we supplement the directly computed auto-power spectra with a scale-independent shot-noise component evaluated \textit{analytically} by the integral
+In addition to the contribution from two-point clustering, since individual, bright [$\ion{C}{II}$] and [$\ion{O}{III}$] emitters are not resolved in our semi-numerical simulations, we supplement the directly computed auto-power spectra with a scale-independent shot-noise component\footnote{We note that the simplified treatment of shot noise adopted here comes with a few caveats.
+First, deviations from the simple Poissonian approximation are expected on small scales due to halo and galaxy stochasticity (see e.g., \citep{Baldauf2013,Jun2025}).
+In addition, even with matched cosmological parameters, halo mass function, etc., small inconsistencies may still exist between the analytically modeled shot noise and the simulated spatial fluctuations on larger scales, which can bias the inference.
+Future simulations that resolve the entire source population will enable more accurate modeling across relevant scales and help improve the robustness of ILI analysis.} evaluated \textit{analytically} by the integral

 where $d n / d M_\mathrm{h}$ is the Sheth-Mo-Tormen halo mass function \citep{SMT2001} that our simulations are calibrated to and $D_L$ and $D_A$ are the luminosity and comoving angular diameter distances, respectively.
 The factor $y(z) = d \chi / d \nu$ maps the observed frequency $\nu$ into the comoving radial distance $\chi$.
 The total auto-power spectrum used for our ILI analysis is therefore the sum of the clustering and shot-noise components.